e-cal/chat.nvim/README.md

-  wrap = false, -- enable line wrap (j/k are bound to gj and gk in the chat buffer so line wrap doesn't suck) scroll_on_focus = false, -- automatically scroll to the bottom when chat is focused code_register = "c", -- register to use for yanking/pasting code keymap = {
+  wrap = false, -- enable line wrap (j/k are bound to gj and gk in the chat buffer so line wrap doesn't suck) scroll_on_focus = false, -- automatically scroll to the bottom when chat is focused code_register = "c", -- register to use for yanking/pasting code finder = "telescope", -- "telescope" or "fzf" - determines which finder to use for opening chats keymap = {
     send_message = "<CR>", -- normal mode keybind in chat windows to send message yank_code = "<leader>cy", -- yank the fenced code block under cursor into the code register